-You proposed testing by the oral route.
-Based on the information provided in the technical dossier and/or in the chemical safety report, ECHA agrees that the oral route - which is the preferred one as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.5.4.3 - is the most appropriate route of administration with the registered substance.
-More specifically, even though the information indicates that human exposure to the registered substance by the inhalation route is likely, the exposure concentrations reported in the chemical safety report for the inhalation route is low (maximum 4.1 E^{-7} mg/m3).
-Hence, the test shall be performed by the oral route using the test method EU B.26./OECD TG 408.
+You proposed testing by oral route.
+Based on the information provided in the technical dossier and/or in the chemical safety report, ECHA agrees that the oral route - which is the preferred one as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.5.4.3 - is the most appropriate route of administration for the registered substance.
+More specifically, the substance is a liquid of very low vapour pressure.
+Uses with industrial / professional spray application are reported in the chemical safety report.
+However, the reported concentrations are low (<10%).Hence, the test with the target substance shall be performed by the oral route using the test method OECD TG 408.